|

 int GetFileNum()

 Each open file is assigned a index from 0 up to FileCount()-1.
 This function returns the index of the current file.
+Returns -1 if called in a Script which does not have a file target.
 Use the FileSelect function to make another file the active file.

 int GetNumArgs()